microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 ###### Insert methods

 List nodes have three methods that insert new items into the node.
 Note that in all of the following, the `T` can be any type that conforms to the list node's schema.
-For example, if the schema was defined with `const myListSchema = sb.list([sb.number, sb.string]);`, then `T` could be `number` or `string`.
+For example, if the schema was defined with `class MyList extends sf.list([sf.number, sf.string]);`, then `T` could be `number` or `string`.

 ```typescript
 insertAt(index: number, value: Iterable<T>)